Skip to main contentSkip to main navigationSkip to footer content

 What is UAFS doing to prepare for this change?

 The Financial Aid & Veteran Benefits Office is committed to making the new FAFSA process as easy as possible for you!
-The office is working with software providers and IT professionals to ensure the university’s system is ready to process new FAFSAs.
+The office is working with software providers and IT professionals to ensure the university’s system is effectively processing new FAFSAs.

 What is the timeline to receive information about your UAFS financial aid awards?

-The university has recently begun receiving processed FAFSA from the federal Department of Education.
-Not all submitted FAFSAs have been received.
+The university has recently begun processing FAFSAs received from the Department of Education.

 What are some of the changes